pawelekg95/pawelekg95/README.md

 ## Paweł Gmurczyk
-I am a C++ developer and computer science student (BSc) at the University of Economics and Human Sciences in Warsaw.
+I am a C++ developer and software architect.
 On a daily basis, I develop and maintain components written in C++ (mostly >= 17) for internal libraries and applications intended for Linux systems.

 <!--